Be the diamond in the rough they're looking for.

 - Write down what you do to represent each quality.

-- Craft your responses accordingly.
+- Craft your sample responses accordingly.

 As you craft your responses, it's also important to have some examples that speak to your claims.
 In other words, if you say you've often exceeded your employer's expectations, be prepared to give quantifiable examples to back it up.
 The more you can support your claims with measurable success, the better.

-Practice describing yourself
+Practice describing yourself for a job interview

 Practice interviewing with a close friend or someone you trust.
 The more you're prompted with questions like “How would describe yourself?” and the more you speak your answers out loud, the more comfortable you will be once you're sitting across from your interviewer.
 It is possible to distinguish between interviewees who are have practiced interviewing and those who don't.
 You, of course, want to fall into the former group.